Siġġiewi: Patron saint

 Every village in Malta celebrates the local church's patron saint with a major festa lasting a week.
-When the main Saint Nicholas festa in Siġġiewi is held on the last Sunday in June, the Church of Saint Nicholas is decorated and lit, inside and out.
-The whole village, houses, and all are festooned with garlands, banners, and flags.
-Festival week is also a time for visiting and hospitality as people come from all over Malta to enjoy the celebration.
+When the main Saint Nicholas festa in Siġġiewi is held on the last Sunday in June, the Church of Saint Nicholas is decorated and lit.
+The whole village is festooned with garlands, banners, and flags.
+Festival week is also a time for visiting and hospitality, as people all over from Malta come to enjoy the celebration.

-Brass bands march and play in competitions throughout the week.
-The oldest Siġġiewi band, St. Nicholas Band Club, located on St. Nicholas Square, and the Siġġiewi Festival Brass Band and Social Club, organized in the 1980s, both make the Siġġiewi St. Nicholas feast one of Malta's most enjoyable.
+Throughout the week, brass bands, such as the St. Nicholas Band Club and Siġġiewi Festival Brass Band and Social Club, march and play in competitions.

-As with most festivals, food is important.
-Food stalls sell ice cream, hot dogs, burgers, kebabs, chips, and more.
+During the festival, food stalls sell ice cream, hot dogs, burgers, kebabs, chips, and more.
 Special sweets include mqaret, pastry stuffed with dates, and white nougat with almonds or peanuts.

-The week features many processions—one night features relics, another, St. Nicholas statue—and religious services.
-The liturgical music inside the Siġġiewi Parish church is also at its best during this week, starting with the triduum which is followed by a Solemn Benediction of the Blessed Sacrament, Solemn Te Deum, Vespers, and Solemn mass on the day of the feast.
+The week features many processions and religious services.
+The liturgical music inside the Siġġiewi Parish church starts with the triduum which is followed by a Solemn Benediction of the Blessed Sacrament, Solemn Te Deum, Vespers, and Solemn mass on the day of the feast.
 Siġġiewi is synonymous with music by the famed Paolo Nani.

 On the evening before the Sunday feast day, a major procession with brass bands goes through the village.
-The celebrations also feature a fireworks display.
-On Sunday the large St. Nicholas statue comes out of the church and goes in procession through the village.
-This procession has music, incense, confetti thrown by bystanders, and palm branches and flowers.
-On returning to the church the statue is welcomed with clapping, crying, and singing.
+On Sunday, the large St. Nicholas statue is carried by a procession through the village.
+This procession includes music, incense burning, confetti thrown by bystanders, and palm branches and flowers.
+On returning to the church, the statue is customarily welcomed with clapping, crying, and singing.
 Inside the church, the adoration of the Blessed Sacrament follows.

-Each town strives to have the most extravagant fireworks and the most accomplished musicians.
-Festival organizers collect significant funds so they can add to their accumulation of statues, flags, and banners.
-These rivalries go back a long time—when the churches were built, and parishioners gave generously to build the most elaborate churches they could afford.
+During the festival, each town strives to have the most extravagant fireworks and the most accomplished musicians.
+These rivalries have historical origins—when the churches were built, parishioners gave generously to build the most elaborate churches they could afford.

-Though the main festa, like most traditional festivals in Malta, is in June, The liturgical feast of Saint Nicholas takes place on 6 December.
-There are also celebrations on this day although not on the large scale of those in June.
-The 6 December feast has become synonymous with a children's procession from the local Primary School to the Parish Church accompanied by the 2 local band clubs.
+Though the main festa, like many traditional festivals in Malta, is in June, the Liturgical Feast of Saint Nicholas takes place on 6 December.
+The 6 December feast has become synonymous with a children's procession from the local Primary School to the Parish Church accompanied by the two local band clubs.
 In the evening a solemn mass is celebrated which is followed by fireworks and a musical concert by the Saint Nicholas Band Club.
 The 'Grupp tal-Armar 6 ta' Dicembru' which is responsible for the splendor and decorations worthy of a great feast decorates the main square with six artistic banners.